-When your job description is clear, detailed and captures the essence of what you’re looking to achieve, you’ll attract higher quality tradies and get more tradies wanting to pitch for your job.
+When your job description is clear, detailed and captures the essence of what you’re looking to achieve, you’ll get more tradies wanting to pitch for your job.

-Here’s a great job description example from our Project Home series.
+Here’s a great example of a job description written by homeowners Jeremy and Alana, featured in our Project Home series.

 We have recently purchased an original 1960’s 3 bedroom summerhill stone clad home.